msr18-osgi-artifacts/msr18-osgi-artifacts/README.md

 This folder contains all results related to our SR and empirical evaluation.
 It is also (unsurprisingly) divided in two directories:

 1. **systematic-review**: contains the original files of the selected web resources, as well as a XSLX file (i.e. *results.xslx*) with the results obtained during the different phases of the SR study selection.
 2. **empirical-evaluation**: contains a folder per corpus (initial and transformed corpora) with the trackers generated results (CVS files).
-Each folder also tabulates all classpath size and resolution time results in a file named *comparison-[corpous-name].xlsx*.
+Each folder also tabulates all classpath size and resolution time results in a file named *comparison-[corpus-name].xlsx*.
 Final results of the whole study are gathered in the *results.xlsx* file.